J-2 dependents are eligible to work in the U.S. as long as they meet certain conditions first.

 Processing time at the USCIS is estimated to be 6-12 weeks.
 However, processing times vary widely depending on the time of year and the workload at the Service Center to which you send your application.
 You can check the USCIS website for current processing times: Note: You cannot begin employment until you have received your Employment Authorization Document (EAD) from the USCIS and the “start date” printed on the EAD card is effective.

 The USCIS can issue an EAD for a long as four years or for the duration of the J-1’s program, whichever period is shorter.
 However, the USCIS has the authority to issue the EAD for a shorter period of time.
 The validity of the EAD card may not exceed the J-1’s program termination date or end date—even though it is still valid on its face.

 If your EAD card expires, you will have to stop working until you receive a new EAD card.

 In order to avoid any interruption in J-2 employment authorization, it is important to submit a new Form I-765 request to the USCIS prior to the expiration of your current EAD, if you are eligible.
 The earliest you can submit your application is 120 days before the end date on your current EAD card.

-Note: If your DS-2019 will expire at the same time as the EAD card, and your J-1 spouse has not yet completed his/her academic program, then the J-1 must apply for and receive an extension of stay.
-Once a new DS-2019 is issued, the J-2 spouse can apply to extend his/her work authorization.
+If your DS-2019 will expire at the same time as the EAD card, and your J-1 spouse has not yet completed their academic program, then the J-1 must apply for and receive an extension of stay.
+Once a new DS-2019 is issued, the J-2 spouse can apply to extend their work authorization.

 When you receive your EAD card, you will be able to apply for a Social Security Card.
-For more information on applying for a Social Security Card click here.
+For more information on applying for a Social Security Card our SSN page.